awnumar/memguard/README.md

 ## Features

-* Interference from the garbage-collector is blocked by allocating pages using system calls, thus allowing us full control of the associated memory.
+* Interference from the garbage-collector is blocked by using system-calls to manually allocate memory ourselves.
-* It is very difficult for another process to access the memory as the data is sandwiched between two guard-pages.
-This feature also acts as an immediate alarm in case of buffer overflows.
+* It is very difficult for another process to find or access sensitive memory as the data is sandwiched between guard-pages.
+This feature also acts as an immediate access alarm in case of buffer overflows.
 * Buffer overflows are further protected against using a random canary value.
 If this value changes, the process will panic.
 * We try our best to prevent the system from writing anything sensitive to the disk.
-The data is locked to prevent swapping, system core dumps can be disabled, and the kernel is advised (where possible) to never dump the secure memory.
+The data is locked to prevent swapping, system core dumps can be disabled, and the kernel is advised (where possible) to never include the secure memory in dumps.
-* True, kernel-level immutability is implemented.
+* True kernel-level immutability is implemented.
 That means that if _anything_ attempts to modify an immutable container, the kernel will throw an access violation and the process will terminate.
 * All sensitive data is wiped before the associated memory is released back to the operating system.
 * Side-channel attacks are mitigated against by making sure that the copying and comparison of data is done in constant-time.
 * Accidental memory leaks are mitigated against by harnessing Go's own garbage-collector to automatically destroy containers that have run out of scope.